 Big Rock, cleverly named after the massive rock sitting just off-shore, is a very picturesque beach located just North of Topanga State Beach.
 Driving North on PCH, about ¼ mile after you pass Big Rock Drive, there’s a coastal access stairway that leads down to the beach.
 Welcome to Big Rock Beach.

-Big Rock is a very beautiful beach if you’re looking for tide pools or photo-ops.
+Big Rock is a gorgeous beach if you’re looking for tide pools or photo-ops.
 The rocks make for stunning sunset pictures, and the view up the coast is unrivaled.
 If you’ve got kids, it’s a great place to explore tide pools and hunt for crabs.
 However, it’s probably not the best place to come if you’re looking for lots of sand.
-Also, make sure to come here at relatively low tide, because there isn’t any beach when the tide rises.
+Also, make sure to go here at relatively low tide, because there isn’t any beach when the tide rises.

-Carbon Beach is often called “Billionaires Beach” and for good reason.
-This beach is ideal for any beachgoer, whether you’re looking for a nice sandy spot to soak up some sun or a great place to swim in the waves.
-Here are 3 reasons you should definitely check out Carbon Beach:
+Carbon Beach is often called “Billionaires Beach” and for a good reason.
+This beach is ideal for any beachgoer, whether you’re looking for a beautiful sandy spot to soak up some sun or a great place to swim in the waves.
+Here are three reasons you should check out Carbon Beach:

 Lots of sand!
 Carbon Beach has some of the largest public-easements out of any beach in Malibu.
 This means that there is a lot more sand that’s open to the public.
 While some of the other beaches on this list might get pretty tiny at high-tide, this beach is almost sure to have a nice dry patch of sand.